-Michael J. Blatz was appointed Executive Vice President, Operations in May 2009.
+Michael J. Blatz was appointed Executive Vice President and President and Chief Operating Officer of LII's Service Experts segment in July 2010.
+He had previously served as Executive Vice President, Operations since May 2009.
 Mr. Blatz joined LII in August 2007 as Vice President, Operations.
 Mr. Blatz was previously Vice President and General Manager for Tyler Refrigeration, a division of Carrier Corporation, a United Technologies company.
 His career at Carrier Corporation began in 2003 and encompassed senior leadership positions in supply chain, product management, and manufacturing operations.
 He also served as Director of Operations and Director of Worldwide Procurement at Dell Computer Corporation and held engineering and product development roles at Case Corporation before joining Carrier Corporation.
-He holds a BS in mechanical engineering from the United States Military Academy at West Point and a MS in management and mechanical engineering, both from the Massachusetts Institute of Technology.
+He holds a BS in mechanical engineering from the United States Military Academy at West Point and an MS in management and an MS in mechanical engineering, both from the Massachusetts Institute of Technology.